CoreELEC/CoreELEC/README.md

-# CoreELEC
+# BASTLER-ELEC

 CoreELEC is a 'Just enough OS' Linux distribution for running Kodi on popular low-cost hardware.
 CoreELEC is a minor fork of [LibreELEC](https://libreelec.tv), it's built by the community for the community.
-[CoreELEC website](http://coreelec.org).

-**Issues & Support**

-Please report issues via the CoreELEC [Forum](https://discourse.coreelec.org).

 **Donations**